Kylie Jenner And Kim Kardashian Are At War With Each Other

-Kim Kardashian and Kylie Jenner were at war with each other on their Social media accounts.
+Kim Kardashian and Kylie Jenner were at war with each other on their social media accounts.
 The two sisters declared their war towards each other when one of the sisters shared a funny filter of the other sister.
 The two were getting their makeup done together for a photo shoot in which Kim claimed that she wanted to look just like Kylie.

-Kylie had incited her half sister by sharing an image of her looking silly as well as one of her with a moustache and goatee.
-Kim was just in her bathrobe as she got her hair done and make up was being done.
+Kylie had incited her half sister by sharing an image of her looking silly as well as one of her with a mustache and goatee.
+Kim was just in her bathrobe as she got her hair done and makeup was being done.
 One of the filters showed Kim’s face looking rather distorted.
 She was on her phone while Kylie made fun of her older sister.

 Kim didn’t take the provocation lying down as she finally saw what her sister had done.